jon7sky/TinyCLI/README.md

 And there's also a similar demo that runs on everybody's favorite STM32 board, the Blue Pill.
 Check out `demo/BluePill`.
 It also uses the STM32CubeIDE tool to build and load the firmware.
 The communication is done through the USB port.
 The Blue Pill initializes the USB port to be a virtual COM port.

+### STM32 Black Pill

+What's better than a Blue Pill?
+A Black Pill!
+There's a demo for that too, the F411 flavor.
+Check out `demo/BlackPill`.
+Like the Blue Pill demo, communication is done through the USB port using a virtual COM port.